 FAQs about ARAs

-A. Yes.
-You must always submit an ARA when your application’s subtotal direct costs equal or exceed $500,000.
+A1 Yes.
+You must always submit an ARA when your application’s subtotal direct costs equal or exceed $500,000 in any year.

 A2 Approval of your ARA is required prior to submission.
 However, you should continue to prepare the application for submission during the ARA review process.